kevinolega/callcentertrainingtips/_posts/2016-11-13-complete-goals.md

 ### Short term

-On your short term goals one month, three month six months Write down
+On your short term goals one month, three months, six months Write down

 ** Have - What do you want to have?**